Add familiar folders to your Windows 10 Start menu

 Slide the switches for the folders you want to appear on the Start menu to ” ON “

 The folders you “switched on” will now appear on your Start menu.
 However, if you add a lot of folders to your Start menu, you may find that your Start menu is too short to show all of the folders you added.
 So, you might want to make your Start menu taller.
 No problem.
-Just grab the top edge of the Windows 10 Start menu with your mouse and pull it up.
+Just grab the top edge of the Windows 10 Start menu and drag it upward.

 See?
 Look up!
 You can see I added Documents, Downloads, and Network to m Start menu.